The fuel pump runs continuously while your engine is running, delivering high-pressure fuel, to the fuel rail and injectors.

 - Bad inertia fuel shut-off safety switch (Shuts off fuel in an accident, may have been tripped by a severe jolt, press button to reset).

-- Open in wiring anywhere in fuel pump wiring circuit (power or ground).
+- Open in wiring anywhere in the wiring circuit (power or ground).
 Problem may be at wiring connector on top of fuel tank (hard to reach!).

 - No gas in fuel tank (Check the fuel gauge, and keep in mind the gauge may not be reading accurately).